folio-org/okapi/doc/guide.md

 interfaceType.
 If `type` is not specified, interfaces of all types are returned.

+An interface of `interfaceType`=`multiple` should not be listed as a dependency of a module in the module descriptor, neither in the `"requires"` nor in the `"optional"` property.
+Usually there's another regular interface dependency to the other module that is sufficient for the dependency check; otherwise add and use an empty interface.

 ### Cleaning up
 We are done with the examples.
 Just to be nice, we delete everything we have
 installed: